oracle-devrel/devo.tutorials/ci-automation/2-automated-deployment-cli.md

 The output of the command will have the details of the VNIC, including the Public IP address.
 Copy that, navigate to it in a web browser and you should see the WordPress setup page.

+![Screenshot of: Wordpress setup page][9]

+### Leveraging Command Parameter JSON for complex input

+As you can see in the **CREATE** command that was just run, several of the command parameters require complex JSON input.
+While it is possible to pass directly into the CLI, a preferred approach is to leverage JSON command parameter input.
+Generating the outline is simple enough and can be done for each of the more complex parameters.
+It looks like this:

+    oci container-instances container-instance create --generate-param-json-input containers >> containers.json

+This will create a JSON file with all of the paramaters available (optional and required) when defining one or more containers for your resource.
+You can do the same for *shape-config* and *vnics*, resulting in 3 JSON files to pass through the CLI command.
+The following examples illustrate the minimum configuration required within each file to complete this tutorial.
+You can, of course, experiment with additional parameter input once you get the hang of this.

+1. **containers.json**

+    [
+      {
+        "displayName": "appContainer",
+        "environmentVariables": {
+          "WORDPRESS_DB_HOST": "127.0.0.1",
+          "WORDPRESS_DB_USER": "wordpress",
+          "WORDPRESS_DB_PASSWORD": "wordpress",
+          "WORDPRESS_DB_NAME": "wordpress"
+        },
+        "imageUrl": "docker.io/library/wordpress:latest",
+        "isResourcePrincipalDisabled": true,
+        "resourceConfig": {
+        "memoryLimitInGBs": 4.0,
+        "vcpusLimit": 1.0
+        }
+      },
+      {
+        "arguments": [
+          "--default-authentication-plugin=mysql_native_password"
+        ],
+        "displayName": "dbContainer",
+        "environmentVariables": {
+          "MYSQL_ROOT_PASSWORD": "wordpressonmysql",
+          "MYSQL_DATABASE": "wordpress",
+          "MYSQL_USER": "wordpress",
+          "MYSQL_PASSWORD": "wordpress"
+        },
+        "imageUrl": "docker.io/library/mysql:8.0.31",
+        "isResourcePrincipalDisabled": true,
+        "resourceConfig": {
+          "memoryLimitInGBs": 4.0,
+          "vcpusLimit": 1.0
+        }
+      }
+    ]

+2. **vnics.json**
+    [
+      {
+        "displayName": "ContainerInstance-Demo",
+        "freeformTags": {
+          "Details": "Resource created using CLI"
+        },
+        "isPublicIpAssigned": true,
+        "skipSourceDestCheck": true,
+        "subnetId": "ocid1.subnet.oc1.phx.<the rest of your subnet OCID here>" }
+    ]

+3. **shape-config.json**
+    {
+        "memoryInGBs": 16.0,
+        "ocpus": 4.0
+    }

+Once you have created and populated the three files, you can simply pass the JSON file as input to your command parameters, resulting in a much cleaner command.

+    oci container-instances container-instance create --display-name CLI-ContainerInstance-Demo --availability-domain $adName --compartment-id $compOcid --containers file://containers.json --shape-config file://shape-config.json --vnics file://vnics.json --shape CI.Standard.E4.Flex

+### Conclusion

+There you have it, and well done!
+You've just completely provisioned OCI Container Instances with related network resources, all from the command line interface!
+When you're ready to try something a little different, check out the next article on automating Container Instances using Terraform.

 [1]: https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm